 The ARBURG host computer system (ALS) is of central importance here, integrating the autonomous stations in one network as well as recording and archiving all parameters.
 Thanks to the QR code, the process parameters of each individual buggy can be uniquely assigned and all process steps seamlessly documented.

-Individualisation of moulded parts
+Individualization of molded parts

-At the injection moulding station, visitors will first be able to choose between different scissor versions.
+At the injection molding station, visitors will first be able to choose between different scissor versions.
 In order to enable flexible and fast product changes, human and robotic system work hand-in-hand.
-The handle of the scissors is moulded on by an electric ALLROUNDER and a DMC code is then applied by laser.
+The handle of the scissors is molded on by an electric ALLROUNDER and a DMC code is then applied by laser.
 The freeformer then adds individual lettering to the scissors.
-The data from the injection moulding process and additive manufacturing is recorded via the ARBURG host computer system (ALS) and transmitted to a web server.
+The data from the injection molding process and additive manufacturing is recorded via the ARBURG host computer system (ALS) and transmitted to a web server.
 The relevant Internet page can then be called up by means of a DMC code using a mobile device.

-to the moulded part
+to the molded part

 Hydraulic versus electric ALLROUNDER

-A comparison of the performance of a hydraulic and an electric injection moulding machine, both size 370 and with identical process parameters, reveals that the electric ALLROUNDER operates more productively and with greater energy efficiency.
+A comparison of the performance of a hydraulic and an electric injection molding machine, both size 370 and with identical process parameters, reveals that the electric ALLROUNDER operates more productively and with greater energy efficiency.

-In this comparison, a hydraulic ALLROUNDER 370 S with dual-circuit pump technology and an electric ALLROUNDER 370 A each produced technical components for droplet irrigation with a 16-cavity mould.
+In this comparison, a hydraulic ALLROUNDER 370 S with dual-circuit pump technology and an electric ALLROUNDER 370 A each produced technical components for droplet irrigation with a 16-cavity mold.
 The electric machine scored highly through its precise movements, approx. 20% faster cycle times and reduced specific energy requirement.
 This higher productivity also resulted in lower unit costs and a faster return on investment.